Bound by Corruption by BelovedStranger

 The speaker sneered.
 “I’ll be asking the questions here, pretty boy!
 Now, who the hell—”

-“No, I am,” a strong voice interrupted the fat brute.
-Another horse and rider moved through the crowd, who parted readily for him, before stopping beside the fat horseman.
+“No, I am.”
+A strong voice interrupted the fat brute.
+Another horse and rider moved through the crowd, who parted readily for him, before he stopped beside the heavyset horseman.

 This newcomer sat his mount with regal pride.
 Even with the waning light and distance, Kagome noticed his handsome features.
 His long hair was pulled back in a high topknot, the dark mass waving in a way that any woman would envy.
 It was, also, obvious this man did not view Sesshomaru as a threat.
 A mistake he would soon come to regret.

-His armour was black and she saw a sword sheathed at his left hip.
+His armour was black, and he wore a sword sheathed at his left hip.
 His left hand gripping the hilt, an unconscious gesture, she guessed.
 He oozed confidence.
 A warrior.

 “Onigumo-sama, I can take care of this bastard.
 There’s no need for you to—”